 Goals-based investing simply refers to the idea that investing is best pursued with a clear purpose in mind.
 Investing merely for profit or gains creates an attitude of “chasing returns” and results in a deviation from the principles and strategies described below.
-But investing for specific life goals and future events naturally leads an investor toward a strategy that balances risk, optimizes returns, and leads to a high probability of realizing life goals.
+On the other hand, investing for specific life goals and future events naturally leads an investor toward a strategy that balances risk, optimizes returns, and leads to a high probability of realizing life goals.

 “Passive investing is an investment strategy that aims to maximize returns over the long run by keeping the amount of buying and selling to a minimum.
 The idea is to avoid the fees and the drag on performance that potentially occur from frequent trading.
 Passive investing is not aimed at making quick gains or at getting rich with one great bet, but rather on building slow, steady wealth over time.”